ideal-postcodes/core-interface/README.md

 These methods expose a low level interface to execute HTTP requests and observe HTTP responses.
 They are ideal if you have a more complex query or usecase where low level access would be useful.

-Resource methods return a promise with a HTTP response object type.
+Resource methods return a promise with a [HTTP response object type](https://core-interface.ideal-postcodes.dev/interfaces/httpresponse.html).

+#### Retrieve

 Requesting a resource by ID (e.g. a postcode lookup for postcode with ID "SW1A 2AA") maps to the `#retrieve` method.